hetalang/heta-compiler/export-formats.md

 ### Known restrictions

 - Currently only Level 2 Version 4 `L2V4` is supported
-- Some `CondSwitcher` exported incorrectly
+- Some `CSwitcher` exported incorrectly

 **Example:**